The List of Van Halen Albums in Order of Release Date

 9. Inside

-“5150,” the seventh studio album by American rock band Van Halen, marked a significant transition in the band’s history.
-Released on March 24, 1986, under Warner Bros.
-Records, it was the inaugural effort featuring lead singer Sammy Hagar, who succeeded David Lee Roth.
-The album’s title, “5150,” derived from Eddie Van Halen’s home studio of the same name, which, in an intriguing twist, took its name from a California law enforcement code for a mentally disturbed individual (Section 5150 of the California Welfare and Institutions Code).
-Notably, the album soared to the top spot on the Billboard 200 chart, surpassing their previous effort, “1984,” which had peaked at number 2, thanks in part to Eddie’s guest appearance on Michael Jackson’s “Thriller” album.”
+“5150” is the seventh studio album by American rock band Van Halen and presents a serious turn in their history.
+The album was released on March 24, 1986, by Warner Bros.
+Records, becoming the very first album with a new lead singer, Sammy Hagar, who replaced David Lee Roth.
+The title of the album was “5150,” named after Eddie Van Halen’s home studio, which bore the name from an equally interesting twist: a California law enforcement code for a mentally disturbed individual, Section 5150 of the Welfare and Institutions Code.
+Noticeably, the album climbed to number one on the Billboard 200, topping their previous album “1984,” peaking at number 2, due in no small part to Eddie’s work on Michael Jackson’s “Thriller” album.

 8. OU812 (1988)